I'm Stephen Yang, researching

 Who's Stephen?

 I'm Stephen Yang, a writer, researcher, and futurist.
-I study the politics of future-making in and around new media, computing technologies, and artificial intelligence.
+I research the temporal politics of technological innovation, particularly the senses of speed and futurity around computational media and artificial intelligence.

 Presently, I'm pursuing my PhD at the